 Currently, neither FCGMA nor its partner agencies in the region monitor land subsidence.
 The U.S. Geological Survey maintained one benchmark in the southern part of the Oxnard Plain between 1939 and 1978 (see Section 2.3.5, Subsidence, of this GSP), but it is not currently operational.
 Subsidence related to groundwater production is not anticipated to occur in the Subbasin in the future because the minimum threshold groundwater elevations are higher than the historical low groundwater elevations in the Subbasin.
-Preexisting GPS-based benchmarks could be used for monitoring land subsidence in the event that groundwater elevations drop below historical low levels for an extended period, and the potential for land subsidence).
+Preexisting GPS-based benchmarks could be used for monitoring land subsidence in the event that groundwater elevations drop below historical low levels for an extended period, and the potential for land subsidence to substantially interfere with surface land uses is determined (see Section 3.3.5, Land Subsidence).
 Additionally, historical InSAR and LIDAR records exist for the Oxnard Plain and could be used for comparison to future conditions if groundwater production causes water levels that are below the historical lows.